Skip to main content

 Polish roads

-From June 2021, a new e-toll system will take effect on certain national roads and motorways in Poland.
+From 2021, a new e-toll system has taken effect on certain national roads and motorways in Poland.
 All necessary information regarding this new system and actions to take before driving on Polish roads can be found in English at etoll.gov.pl

 Embassy contact